caelcs/builder4test/README.md

-# build4test
+# builder4test
-Library to build your pojo entities in a very easy and intuitive way
+Library to build your POJO entities in a very easy and builder intuitive way.